-The precise etiopathogenesis of liraglutide-associated DILI remains to be determined.
-In our review, the dose-independent response and the varying latency period (range, 2-4 months) suggest an idiosyncratic DILI.
-Previous research implicates adaptive and innate immunity in causing idiosyncratic liver injury, culminating in necrosis and apoptosis [20-22].
+response and the varying latency period (range, 2-4 months) suggest an idiosyncratic DILI.
+The previous research implicates adaptive and innate immunity in causing idiosyncratic liver injury, culminating in necrosis and apoptosis [20-22].
 The results presented by Maor et al. in their case study of liraglutide-induced DILI corroborated this theory [18].
 They described it based on their observation of 35% lymphocyte toxicity (normal, 10-15%) due to liraglutide [18].
-Patient lymphocytes exposed to liraglutide in vitro had higher levels of pro-inflammatory, necrosis, and apoptosis markers than did controls [18].
+Patient lymphocytes exposed to liraglutide in vitro had higher levels of proinflammatory, necrosis, and apoptosis markers than did controls [18].
 However, comprehensive investigations based on larger sample sizes are warranted to evaluate the causal pathway in this regard.
 Published literature has identified several risk factors for DILI related to the host, environment, and culprit drug [23].
-In our review of liraglutide-related liver injury, we identified female gender, advanced age, diabetes, and an increased BMI as prominent host risk factors.
+In our review of liraglutiderelated liver injury, we identified female gender, advanced age, diabetes, and an increased BMI as prominent host risk factors.

 Prompt detection of DILI is of paramount clinical importance.
 As there are no specific tests or markers for this entity, it remains a diagnosis of exclusion.
 Presentation patterns are often varied, and there can be no symptoms.
-In symptomatic individuals, nonspecific gastrointestinal symptoms may include nausea, vomiting, malaise, abdominal pain, and/or body itching [23].
-Physical examination may reveal jaundice, upper abdominal tenderness, or an enlarged liver [23].
+In symptomatic individuals, non-specific gastrointestinal symptoms may include nausea, vomiting, malaise, abdominal pain, and/or body itching [23].
+Physical examination may reveal jaundice, right upper abdominal tenderness, or an enlarged liver [23].
 A consistent clinical and medication history and ruling out existing liver disease are important [23].
-Laboratory evaluation reveals deranged levels of liver enzymes.
+Laboratory evaluation reveals deranged liver enzymes.
 The elevation patterns can be hepatocellular, cholestatic, or mixed.
 The R-factor calculation can categorize presentations into any of these types [23].
 Based on mechanisms of injury, DILI can be intrinsic (dose-dependent) or idiosyncratic (unpredictable) [24].
 Notably, idiosyncratic DILI often presents a significant diagnostic and therapeutic challenge [24].
 Therefore, heightened clinical vigilance is warranted.
-In this review, patients with liraglutide-induced DILI often presented with nonspecific symptoms.
+In this review, patients with liraglutide-induced DILI often presented with non-specific symptoms.
 The hepatocellular type of idiosyncratic injury constituted the predominant phenotype.

 In our case, alternative etiologies such as viral hepatitis, autoimmune diseases, metabolic disorders, and the use of other prescription, herbal, or over-the-counter medications were carefully excluded [23-27].
 Rapid weight loss-related liver injury should also be ruled out in suspected liraglutide-associated DILI patients.
 Liver injury due to malnutrition at high BMI has predominantly been reported in patients treated with gastric bypass surgery, particularly in those with psychiatric illnesses [28,29].
 Our patient had not undergone bariatric surgery.
 Her intake was normal, and she had no history of mental illness.
 While liraglutide resulted in effective weight loss, her physical examination was negative for muscle wasting.
 Moreover, the admission laboratory studies showed normal results for total protein, serum albumin, and the international normalized ratio (INR).
-The temporal relationship between liraglutide administration and elevations in liver function tests, coupled with liraglutide cessation and normalization of liver function tests, strongly suggested the diagnosis of liraglutide-related DILI.
+The temporal relationship between liraglutide administration and elevations in liver enzymes, coupled with liraglutide cessation and normalization of liver function tests, strongly suggested the diagnosis of liraglutide-related DILI.
 Therefore, liver damage due to weight loss was ruled out in our case.
 Furthermore, ischemic liver injury was also ruled out because she was hemodynamically stable and there was no radiological evidence of focal interruption of the hepatic perfusion.
-Moreover, the serum levels of peak aminotransferases and lactate dehydrogenase (LDH) (ALT/LDH ratio: 6.0) and normal serum creatinine were also incompatible with ischemic injury [30,31].
+Moreover, the peak levels of aminotransferases and lactate dehydrogenase (LDH) (ALT/LDH ratio: 6.0) and normal serum creatinine were also incompatible with ischemic injury [30,31].